 The company aims to deliver basically three versions of their AeroLab product:

-B) A coaching/team variant with the same hardware as the consumer version but able to handle multiple riders from a platform perspective
+B) A coaching/team variant with the same hardware as consumer but able to handle multiple riders from a platform perspective

 C) An engineering version aimed at bike/component companies that has a higher sampling rate.